DaddelLinux/DaddelLinux/README.md

 - 👀 I'm up for anything, but good for nothing.
 - 🌱 I’m currently learning Node-Red
 - 💞️ I would like to help, but my free time is very limited.
-- 📫 How to reach me via github.
+- 📫 Reach me via github.

 <!---
 DaddelLinux/DaddelLinux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.